aacquaviva/mob2vec/readme.md

  trajectories in low dimensional spaces which preserve the similarity of the mobility behavior of individuals.

+ Further details are available in the paper ***Learning Behavioral Representations of Human Mobility*** https://arxiv.org/abs/2009.04719v2

 ### Code
 The code is divided into several executable files to facilitate their use and reading.